plioi/plioi.github.io/_posts/2013-08-07-the-leakiest-abstraction.md

 title: The Leakiest Abstraction
 layout: post
 ---
 Centuries from now, when archaeologists are digging through the rubble patch located over the former home of the GitHub servers, they will recover a copy of [Fixie's repository](https://github.com/fixie/fixie).
 Inspecting its history, an unfortunate soul will discover a particularly horrible abstraction.
 Upon unearthing that abstraction, the [lights in Cairo](http://www.kingtutone.com/tutankhamun/curse/) will mysteriously go out.
 Soon after, kids will tell ghost stories around campfires about just how terrible Patrick's Horribly Leaky Abstraction (the PHLA) really was.
-Parents will begin to threaten unruly children with it: "Be good, or Santa will leave a lump of PHLA in your stocking!&#8221; After a while, college students and young professionals envious of college students will promote the inevitable PHLA meme on reddit.
+Parents will begin to threaten unruly children with it: "Be good, or Santa will leave a lump of PHLA in your stocking!"
+After a while, college students and young professionals envious of college students will promote the inevitable PHLA meme on reddit.

 Early in its life, I introduced a leaky abstraction into the Fixie test framework.
 It didn't all happen at once, but it got away from me before I realized what I was doing.
 Deviously, it _worked_ right up until it didn't, so it had plenty of opportunity to leak, spreading incidental complexity through the whole system.
 A week and 34 commits later, I've finally corrected the problem.